Gizmos & Gadgets!: Warehouse

 The warehouse where the parts are kept is a maze-like building through which the player must navigate.
 There are multiple levels and the only ways to travel between them are to be blown by vents, jump off springboards, or jump off trampolines (to move up) or to walk off a ledge (to move down).
 There is also a "front" (where the player can see the whole warehouse and few boxes are generally visible) and a "back" (which is a small portion of the front where the majority of boxes are).
 They are separated by doors.
 Doors begin locked and can only be unlocked by solving a science-related puzzle.
-Once unlocked the player can move back and forth freely through that door.
-However, because the only way to reach the majority of the warehouse is through the "front" but since most boxes are on the "back" the player must unlock many, if not most of the doors.
+Once unlocked the player can move back and forth freely through that door, but the only way to reach the majority of the warehouse is through the "front", although most boxes are on the "back" the player must unlock many, if not most of the doors.